 The worth of a Melo pearl comes from its rarity and its natural beauty.
 It takes decades for a Melo snail to grow one of these pearls to a wearable size.
 If you're fortunate enough to find an orange Melo pearl, count your lucky stars.

 If you want jewelry to set your brand apart, look no further than Melo Melo pearls.
-At Play with Diamonds, Melo Melo pearls are amongst our rarest gemstones.
+At Play with Diamonds, Gold Jewelry Wholesale, Melo Melo pearls are amongst our rarest gemstones.
 Our extensive catalog of products includes Melo Melo pearls for sale.
 You can contact our team directly for more details about our Melo Melo pearls.

 We're diving into the world of Melo Melo pearls to share with you everything you need to know about these rare pearls.